LahevOdVika/portfolio/README.md

 - `layout.jsx` 📐
 - `global.css` 🎨

-### Data 📊
-Static content, like projects and skills, is stored in the `data` directory:
-- Projects 🛠️
-- Skills 🎯
-- Contact information 📞

 ### Styles 🎨
 Global styles are in `styles/globals.css`.
 You can customize or add new styles in the `styles` directory to align with my personal branding. ✍️